MSDA-LifeCycleAgents/mlaf-arduino/README.md

 # mlaf-arduino
 This project is a microprocessor extension made for the JADE based [MLAF](https://github.com/MSDA-LifeCycleAgents/mlaf-java) project.
+It should be noted that the development of this framework extension is hardly focused on the ESP8266.
 For extensive usage of the framework, please carefully read the documentation provided in the MLAF repository.
 Additional instructions for the usage of this library and API examples are included in this file.

+Once deployed, the agent used Multicast DNS to advertise his existence.
+This means that both WiFi and a mDNS enabled requirement are needed for usage of this project.

 ## Quickstart
 * Set up a JADE based MLAF hub following the instructions in the [MLAF repository](https://github.com/MSDA-LifeCycleAgents/mlaf-java)